 It is estimated that more than 80% of people who have celiac disease have been misdiagnosed with other conditions or are still undiagnosed.
-Part of the reason is because the symptoms vary so much from patient to patient.
-Irritable bowel syndrome in one of the most common misdiagnoses of celiac disease.
+Part of the reason is that the symptoms vary so much from patient to patient.
+Irritable bowel syndrome is one of the most common misdiagnoses of celiac disease.

 A tick bite is responsible for the bacterial infection, Lyme disease.
 The patient can experience symptoms like fatigue, fever, joint pain, stiffness, and muscle achiness.
 Patients may go for more than a year before they receive their accurate diagnosis.